 In short, the attack was carried out by the terrorist group Harkat Ul Jihad (HuJI) at the behest of the highest echelons of the then BNP-Jamaat Government including Tarique Rahman, the then BNP State Minister Lutfozzaman Babor, the then BNP Deputy Education Minister Abdus Salam Pintu, the then Jamaat E Islami Social Welfare Minister Ali Ahsan Mojaheed, Political Secretary of the then Prime Minister Khaleda Zia Harris Chowdhury, and several top law enforcement and intelligence officials of DGFI and NSI.
 There was involvement of several other foreign groups including Kashmir-based separatist organisations, Hizb-ul Mujahideen, Tehrik Jihad-e Islam, Lashkar-e Tyaba, and the Myanmar-based Rohingya Solidarity Organisation (RSO).

 The trial for this gruesome crime is now complete.
-Verdict is due on 10 October 2018.
-It’s been nearly 14 years for justice to be done.

 The Motive Behind the Attack